MurathanBagdat/SFD/README.md

 # 3. File Descriptions

-There are 5 files in this project.
+There are 5 files in this project.</br>
-177K201_sensorNameList.xlsx	is a excel file that is sensor names are listed.
-This list is used for data fecthing process from company database.
+- **177K201_sensorNameList**	is a excel file that is sensor names are listed.
+This list is used for data fecthing process from company database.</br>

-Project consist of 2 types of files.
-One of them csv files that I used as datasources.
-Second one is jupyter notebook file that you can find my analysis about the subject.
+- **sensorData** is a excel file that contains 31 days of sensor data to be used in model testing.</br>
+- **SFD_Project.ipynb** is a jupyter notebook.
+You can find the data analysis and modelling steps in here.
+At bottom of the notebook you find final application that is running in my companys servers.</br>
+- **SFD_utils.py** python file that contaions functions that I used in this project.</br>
+- **mb_ThdData.py** python module that I created to fetch data from company database.
+You can not use that code because you are out of company network.</br>

+# 3. The Application
+Application fetches last 24 hours of data using **mb_ThdData** module and assumes that all sensor are fine at the start and clusters data based on hierarchical clustring.
+We call those first clusters as **finger-print of the unit**.
+After every 8 hours (each one represent one shift) we take newly generated data and we cluster it to compare with finger print to detect any faulty sensor.
+IF all clusters are the same there is nothing to worry about.
+If each shifts data is O.K. then application uses newly generated 24 hours of data to produce new finger-print then uses to it to check future data.
+But if it finds any differences between finger-print clusters and newly generated clusters, application detects and identifies which sensor or sensors are clustered differently and shows them as faulty sensors.
+You find the code for application at the bottom of the notebook **SFD_Project.ipynb**